 - Make sure you keep up with all of your dog’s needs.
 Make sure it has enough to drink and take care of any other carnal business before leaving.
 Never let your dog run out of food, as this could lead to problems later on.

 Also read: A Healthy Dog Biscuit Recipe

 - Know when to call it quits.
-This is where having a leash attached to your belt loop can come in handy, as it will allow you to quickly grab your dog’s attention and let it know that it’s time to head back.
+This is where a leash attached to your belt loop can come in handy, as it will allow you to quickly grab your dog’s attention and let it know it’s time to head back.
 If you’ve run out of any food or water for your pup, make sure you go back to where you started and give its belly a rest.

 - Never force your dog to continue if it seems tired or worn out.
 This will only serve to frustrate both of you and cause your dog distress, so save this for another day when it’s in a better mood.